-When necessary to achieve the objectives set out in [Article III-257], as regards terrorism and related activities, [European laws] [Regulations] shall define a framework for administrative measures with regard to capital movements and payments, such as the freezing of funds, financial assets or economic gains belonging to, or owned or held by, natural or legal persons, groups or non-state entities.
+When necessary to achieve the objectives set out in [Article III-257], as regards terrorism and related activities, the European Parliament and the Council, acting in accordance with the ordinary legislative procedure, shall define a framework for administrative measures with regard to capital movements and payments, such as the freezing of funds, financial assets or economic gains belonging to, or owned or held by, natural or legal persons, groups or non-state entities.

-The Council, on a proposal from the Commission, shall adopt [European regulations or European decisions] in order to implement the [European laws] [Regulations] referred to in the first paragraph.
+The Council, on a proposal from the Commission, shall adopt measures in order to implement the framework referred to in the first paragraph.